Deploy App-Embedded Defender for Fargate

 The method for embedding the Fargate Defender was designed to seamlessly integrate into the CI/CD pipeline.
 You can call the Prisma Cloud API to embed the Fargate Defender into your task definition.

-- The task where you’re embedding the App Embedded Defender can reach Console’s port 8084 over the network.
+- The task where you’re embedding the App-Embedded Defender can reach Console over the network.
+Defender uses port 443 to connect to the Prisma Cloud Console.